"To beat a hacker, you need to think like one!" - EC-Council

 - undertake preventive, corrective and protective countermeasures to safeguard systems against malicious attack.

 - have the ability to identify and crack multiple types of passwords, and effectively counter password attacks.

 - comprehend the terminology, stages, classes, phases and methodologies of ethical hacking.

 - can cover their tracks and erase digital evidence of networks and system intrusions.

 - understand cryptography & encryption techniques, and private/public key infrastructure.

 - adhere to a code of ethics governing professional conduct & the appropriateness of hacking.

 - understand common cyber attacks, e.g., social engineering, phishing, identity theft, URL obfuscation, trojans, dumpster diving, insider attacks, etc., and can undertake the appropriate evasion techniques and countermeasures.

-Download the CEH Certification Exam Blueprint for a complete list of Certified Ethical Hacker exam objectives.
+Download the CEH Exam Blueprint for a complete list of Certified Ethical Hacker exam topics.